fb pixel

 I Chipped My Dental Implant – Is It Serious?
 What Can I Do?

-At Bondi Dental, we specialise in dental implants Bondi beach and have experienced dentists who can help you take advantage of this remarkable dental technology.
+Bondi Dental specialises in dental implants and has competent dentists who can help you use this great technology.

-Dental implants are typically made of titanium and porcelain, to closely mimic the look, feel, and function of a natural tooth.
+Dental implants often comprise titanium and porcelain to closely mimic a natural tooth’s look, feel, and function.

 But implants are not indestructible.
 Just like your natural teeth, your implants can chip, break, or fall out if they are damaged by trauma or poor care.
 What happens then?

-If you find yourself wondering where tooth implants break, you might think that it would be the actual artificial tooth (the crown on top) that is most at risk since it is most exposed.
+If you wonder where tooth implants break, you might think that the actual artificial tooth (the crown on top) is most at risk since it is the most exposed.

-However, breakage, looseness or other problems affect the artificial tooth (crown) and the implant fixture as well as the abutment.
+However, breakage, looseness, or other problems can affect the artificial tooth (crown), the implant fixture, and the abutment.

-Your dental implant is strong, but with enough force, there is still a risk of trauma, damage, and loosening of the implant.
+Your dental implant is sturdy, but if you apply enough force, there is a risk of trauma, damage, and loosening.

 How are implants damaged?

 The first possible damage comes from poor dental technique.
-If an implant is not properly placed, it can have trouble bonding with the bone, and therefore be more likely to simply work its way out.
+If an implant is not placed correctly, it can have trouble bonding with the bone, making it more likely to work its way out simply.

-Fortunately, at Bondi Dental, we are skilled at implant dentistry, so this should not be a problem.
-The fact that we properly evaluate the situation and plan your implant helps us prevent this from happening.
+Fortunately, we are skilled at implant dentistry, so this should not be a problem.
+Our ability to properly evaluate the situation and plan your implant helps us prevent this from happening.

-This is why you shouldn’t use teeth or implants as tools, to chew on pens or pencils, or to chew on ice.
+This is why you shouldn’t use teeth or implants as tools to chew on pens, pencils, or ice.

 How are implants fixed?